yokawasa/istio-sandbox/README.md

 kubectl exec "${SLEEP_POD}" -c sleep -n $NAMESPACE -- curl -sv  "http://httpbin.${NAMESPACE}.svc.cluster.local/status/504"
 ```

-You can check the access log for retries with 5s as the max retry interval.
 The retry interval is determined by the Envoy retries Algorithm described above.
+You can check the access log for retries with the max retry interval of 5 second as follows:

 ```txt
 kubectl logs <v1 pod> -n testns1 -c istio-proxy -f --tail 0